HMS Carron (1813)

 HMS Carron was a 20-gun Cyrus-class sixth-rate post ship of the Royal Navy built in 1813 by Edward Adams, at Bucklers Hard in Hampshire.
+From August 1814 to April 1815, she was deployed on the Gulf Coast, in support of the operations of Edward Nicolls, commanding a detachment of Royal Marines, allied Creek warriors, and fugitive escapee slaves of the Corps of Colonial Marines.
+At the end of the war, she conveyed fugitive escapee slaves to be resettled.
 She was wrecked in 1820.

 Career

 Carron was first commissioned in January 1814 under Captain Robert Cavendish Spencer (a son of George Spencer, 2nd Earl Spencer).
 At Bermuda, on 4 July 1814, Carron and embarked a company-strength force of Royal Marines, commanded by Edward Nicolls, for deployment on the Gulf Coast.
-They arrived at the mouth of the Apalachicola River on 14 August 1814.
+They arrived at the mouth of the Apalachicola River on 13 August 1814.
 The vessels then took part in the unsuccessful British attack on Fort Bowyer on 15 September 1814 in which Hermes was lost.
 For much of the autumn, the Carron was at Pensacola, until General Andrew Jackson's numerically superior forces expelled the British at the start of November 1814.

 Shortly thereafter, Carron made two lucrative captures when on 29 November she captured the schooners Hirondelle and Dos Amigos.
 For Spencer, the prize money was worth several years' pay.
 For an ordinary seaman, the money was worth a half to three-quarters of a year's pay.
 (Note: A first-class share of the prize money was worth £778 5s 4d; a sixth-class share, that of an ordinary seaman, was worth £14 0s 1 1/2d.)

 Under the rules of prize-money, she shared in the proceeds of the capture of the American vessels in the Battle of Lake Borgne on 14 December 1814, in the run up to the Battle of New Orleans.
-In 1821 the survivors of the British flotilla shared in the distribution of head-money arising from the capture of five American gun-boats and sundry bales of cotton.
-(Note: A first-class share of the prize money was worth £34 12s 9 1/4d; a sixth-class share was worth 7s 10 3/4d.)
-Captain Spencer was mentioned in dispatches for his part in reconnoitering the Bayou Catalan, so as to determine a suitable location for British forces to disembark.
+(In 1821 the survivors of the British flotilla shared in the distribution of head-money arising from the capture of five American gun-boats and sundry bales of cotton.
+(Note: A first-class share of the prize money was worth £34 12s 9 1/4d; a sixth-class share was worth 7s 10 3/4d.))

+Lieutenant James Barnwell Tattnall became Carrons acting temporary commander in 1814, during Captain Spencer's absence.
+Captain Spencer was mentioned in dispatches for his part in reconnoitering the Bayou Catalan on 18 December, so as to determine a suitable location for British forces to disembark.
 (Note: Letter from Cochrane to the Admiralty, dated 18 January 1815.)
 (Note: Letter from Keane to Pakenham, dated 26 December 1814.)
 At the time of the besieging of Fort Bowyer in February 1815, Captain Spencer was among the sailors landed near Mobile, and was second in command of the Naval party.